anoopnadesan/bsnl-typescript/README.md

 # Angularjs-TypeScript

+Use of Angular 1.5 with latest TypeScript version

 * Client folder for login, events and directory listing modules
 * Lz folder for lazy loading
 * Server folder for events or directory data using socket.io